-Capital Project 966 (CP 966) is a proposed development that will help transfer electricity to the east of the country and distribute it within the network in Meath, Kildare and Dublin.
+The Kildare-Meath Grid Upgrade is proposed to help transfer electricity to the east of the country from generators in the south and south west and distribute it within the network in Meath, Kildare, and Dublin.
 The project will help meet the growing demand for electricity in the east.
 This growth is due to increased economic activity and the planned connection of new data centres in the region.
 A significant number of Ireland's electricity generators are located in the south and south west.
 This is where many wind farms and some modern, conventional generators are located.
 This power needs to be transported to where it is needed.